stevan-vanderwerf-sonarsource/sonartools/README.md

-# tools
+# sonarqube tools
-Tools for testing multiple versions of SonarQube
+Tools for testing multiple versions of SonarQube using Docker images

+# Pre-requisites
+The pre-requisites for running this script are having docker and docker-compose installed.
+Additionally, docker-compose needs to be >= v1.28.0 to take advantage of the --profile parameter

+# Running script
+The script is run by calling the sonar.py entrypoint, for example:
+`python3 sonar.py -up ee980`

-# Setup
+# Tips
-The `sqfunctions.sh` file can be initialized into your .bashrc profile (or .zsh etc) through the 'source' command e.g.

-    if [ -f ~/code/tools/sqfunction.sh ]; then
-        echo -n "sourcing ../tools/sqfunction.sh"
-        source ~/code/tools/sqfunction.sh && echo "...done" || echo "...FAIL"
-    fi

-Make sure to initialize the `$scriptpath` and  `$ngrokprofile` variable somewhere (can be in .bashrc, etc) e.g.

-    export scriptpath='~/code/tools'
-    export ngrokprofile='~/sq'
+To make things easier you can add the following lines to your `~/.bashrc` file:

+    alias sonarup='[path-to-project]/sonar.py -up'
+    alias sonardn='[path-to-project]/sonar.py -dn'
+    alias sonar='[path-to-project]/sonar.py'

-# Commands
+# Usage examples
-Spin up a SonarQube Docker instance:

-    squp $ee93

-Spin down current SonarQube Docker instance:

-    sqdn

-Open a bash terminal on the running SonarQube Docker instance:

-    dkssh

-Get all available Docker tags for SonarQube filtered by type:

-    dktags enterprise
+`sonarup ee980` - spins up the v9.8.0 version of SonarQube Docker image `sonardn`       - spins down the running Docker image `sonar -h`      - prints the command parameter options and their description